 Why not only vector search?

-Rather than relying on a single index, Worlds fuses three complementary signals to guarantee retrieval accuracy.
-By layering keyword precision (BM25) and structural graph filters on top of vector embeddings, hybrid search ensures the agent disambiguates the exact item it needs before executing strict symbolic logic.Signals
+Worlds fuses three complementary signals to guarantee retrieval accuracy.
+By layering keyword precision and structural graph filters on top of vector embeddings, hybrid search ensures the agent resolves the exact item it needs.| Signal | Technique | What it captures |

 |---|---|---|

-| Semantic | Vector embeddings, 1536-dim | Conceptual meaning |
+| Semantic | Vector embeddings (1536-dim) | Conceptual meaning |

 | Keyword | FTS5 / BM25 | Exact term matches |